 It contributes to the effective application of the risk management system.
-Report to the Board of Directors the results of the assessments made.
+Report directly to the Board of Directors the results of the assessments made.

-Compliance Function: ensures continuous identification of the rules applicable to the Group companies.
+Compliance Function: ensures continuous identification of the rules applicable to the Group companies, evaluating their impact on company processes and procedures, providing support and consultancy activities to corporate bodies and other corporate functions on the matters for which the risk of non-compliance assumes importance, with particular reference to product design.
 It evaluates the adequacy and effectiveness of organisational measures taken to prevent the risk of non-compliance; it evaluates the effectiveness of organizational adjustments implemented by the Process Owner and/or working groups.